ss0242/course-project-ITCS-6190/README.md

 <br>The movie is quite resonant with words such as "country" and "trust"

 <h5>Tasks Accomplished</h5>
-<br>Will be definated done: TF-IDF implemetation
+<br>is definately done: TF-IDF implemetation
 <br>Likely to do: None </br>
 <br>ideally to do: None </br>